hongyuekai427-bit/AI-Audio-Visualizer-Web-Audio-Visualizer/README.md

 ## How it works

-AI-audio-visualizer uses the browser's Web Audio API to analyze the audio and draw the visualization on a canvas.
+It uses the browser's Web Audio API to analyze the audio and draw the visualization on a canvas.

 Files selected from your computer are handled locally by the browser.
 Microphone and system-audio modes use the browser's normal permission prompts.

-There is no AI-audio-visualizer backend.
+There is no visualizer backend.

 ## Running it locally